tim-schilling/debug-tutorial/docs/lab2.md

 4. Why are these slow?

-Note, given that we're dealing with SQLite locally, the "slowness" is largely imaginary so please play along.
-Additionally the Post detail view has caching.
+Note, given that we're dealing with SQLite locally, the "slowness" is largely imaginary, so please play along.
+Additionally, the Post detail view has caching.
 The cache can be cleared by opening a Django shell (``python -m manage shell``) and running: